javipalanca/spade/docs/usage.rst

 .. note:: A SPADE agent is an asyncronous agent.
 That means that all the code to run an agent must be executed in an
     asyncronous loop.
 This is done by the ``spade.run()`` function.
 This function receives a coroutine as a parameter and runs it in an async loop.
 In our example, the ``main()`` coroutine is the one that is run in the loop.

+.. note:: If you need to run a set of agents in parallel you can use the ``spade.start_agents(agent_list)`` function.
+This function
+    receives a list of agents and runs them in parallel.
+This is useful when you need to run a big set of agents.

 An agent with a behaviour
 -------------------------